kofiol/kofiol/README.md

 ### **Linux:**
 *I am pretty familiar with Ubuntu, Linux Mint, Kali LInux, Debain 12 and Raspberry Pi OS, which are all based on Debian.
 I also have a Raspberry Pi, and I made some cool projects with it!
 By the way, I am also starting to get familiar with Arch Linux*
 ###
-### **AI's:**
+### **Neural Networks:**
-*I am using different neural networks since 2022 and I could I am very experienced in it.
+*I am using different neural networks since 2021 and I could I am very experienced in it.
 ChatGPT, Claude AI, Gemini by Google, Perplexity, Llama, Mistral AI, MidJourney, SDXL, Dalle 2/3, and a countless amount of AIs I mastered through the past years.*
 ### **Cryptocurrencies and blockchain**